Cataclysm Druid Endgame Build Guide

 Reinforcement: Raheir

 Perhaps even more important than your hired mercenary is the on-demand pixel stack Raheir generates with Crater.
-Provided your Cataclysm has a duration of 22 seconds or longer, Raheir will consistently condense Airidah's initial pull into an even tighter space while Stunning those mobs in place!
+As you cast Cataclysm, Raheir will consistently condense Airidah's initial pull into an even tighter space while Stunning those mobs in place!

 Learn more about Mercenaries and how they work in our dedicated Mercenaries Overview.